nilesh-patil/nilesh-patil.github.io/_posts/blog/2017-03-14-transportation-graph-nyc-taxi-data.md

 ##### Data Description:

-a)  *Raw data:*
+a)  *Raw data :*

 New York city taxi & Limousine Commission has made the taxi trips dataset available for public use since 2009 onwards<sup>[7]</sup> .
 We used this dataset to perform our analysis.
 The complete dataset contains \~150 million trips for each year & each row represents one trip, with features for starting and stopping point, distance travelled, taxi-charge, time taken etc. We are using 2015 dataset which contains 146,112,990 trips in total.
 For combining the geolocation data to census tracts, we used the extremely helpful NYC landuse dataset<sup>[8]</sup>.

-b)  *Data transformation:*
+b)  *Data transformation :*

 We use the following variables for each trip:
 *  Trip starting timestamp